martin-bartolo/stablediffusion-fastapi/README.md

    sudo systemctl enable run_server.service
    ```

-   The service will run everytime you start the instance.
+4. The service will now run everytime you start the instance.
 Remember to give it a minute or 2 to set up the server and load the model pipeline before it will work.